 Appalachian Power plans to increase electric reliability to customers by making upgrades to the transmission system in southwest Virginia.
 Construction is expected to start early in 2020 and be complete by the summer of 2021.

 The South Abingdon Extension project is phase one of the Abingdon and Washington County Area Improvements project.
-Construction for this portion of the project is expected to start fall 2017.
+Construction is currently underway.
 Once complete, the work will increase local electric reliability to customers.
 Estimated budget for this phase is $30 million.